Women come in all kinds of shapes and sizes and you will need to decide which parts of your body you want to highlight and which you want to downplay.

 If you are proud of your big bust and like to show it off even more or want to give the illusion that your bust is bigger than it actually is, then here are some tips on what to wear to enhance your bust:

-- The right bra: always choose a good bra underneath that supports your breasts and lifts them up.
+Always choose a good bra underneath that supports your breasts and lifts them up.

-- Deep V necklines with cleavage will focus the eyes’ attention on your bust.
+This will focus the eyes’ attention on your bust.

-- Halter necks: the ultimate bombshell look.
+This neckline creates the ultimate bombshell look.

-- Adding a pendant between breasts will focus the attention on them.
+Adding a pendant between breasts will focus the attention on them.

-- Cowl neckline: any drapes that fall on top of the bust will always enhance them.
+Any drapes that fall on top of the bust will always enhance them.

 Downplaying your bust